Tony Greenwood, Baron Greenwood of Rossendale

-Arthur William James Anthony Greenwood, Baron Greenwood of Rossendale, (14 September 1911 – 12 April 1982) was a prominent British Labour Party politician in the 1950s and 1960s.
+Arthur William James Greenwood, Baron Greenwood of Rossendale, (14 September 1911 – 12 April 1982) was a British Labour Party politician in the 1950s and 1960s.
+Under the Wilson government, Greenwood served in cabinet, holding three ministerial portfolios.

 Background and education

 The son of Arthur Greenwood (Deputy Leader of the Labour Party under Clement Attlee) and his wife Catherine Ainsworth, Greenwood was born in Leeds and educated at Merchant Taylors' School, and then read politics, philosophy and economics at Balliol College, Oxford, where he held the posts of chairman of the Labour Club and, in 1933, president of the Oxford Union.
 In 1933 he visited India as a member of the British Universities' Debating Team.

 Early life

-After university Greenwood continued with political work, which included debating trips to the US and some freelance journalism.
-He began, but did not complete, studies for the Bar at the Middle Temple.
-Early employment consisted of a spell as economic secretary to an industrialist and then, in 1938–39, work for the National Fitness Council.
-From 1939 to 1942 Greenwood worked at the Ministry of Information where, in 1941, he became private secretary to the Director-General Walter Monckton, with whom he travelled to Russia and the Middle East.
-In the summer of 1942 he joined the Royal Air Force, and in February 1943 was commissioned as an intelligence officer.
-In December 1944 he was seconded to the War Cabinet Offices, to work with Monckton on an inquiry into the Mulberry harbours.
+He gained third-class honours in politics, philosophy, and economics.
+After that he went on a debating tour to India, but was unemployed for a while.
+He contemplated fighting for the Republicans in the Spanish Civil War, but in 1938–39, went to work for the National Fitness Council.
+At the outbreak of the World War II he joined the Ministry of Information, and served in the RAF as an intelligence officer from 1942.
+He later worked with the Allied Reparations Committee and attended the conference at Potsdam in 1945.